rasyidzya/p1_to-do-list/README.md

 ### Prerequisites

-- A modern web browser like Chrome, Firefox, or Edge.
+- A modern web browser like Chrome, Firefox, Edge, Safari, or else.

 ### Installation and Setup